 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Tennessee, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+For Tennessee, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, almost than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 Almost 60 percent of students earning engineering PhDs from Tennessee schools in recent years were noncitizens.

 Immigration Reform = Economic Growth in Tennessee

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Tennessee.
+In the Nashville metropolitan area, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 1,259 additional jobs and as much as $11,763,000 in missed wages by 2010.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 8,700 jobs and more than $668 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to Tennessee between 2010 and 2013 will translate into 5,879 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 3,200 jobs and add more than $268 million to Gross State Product by 2014.